MonsterXia/Shandong-University-Undergraduate-Thesis-Design-Template/README.md

 ## Shandong University Undergraduate Thesis (Design) Template

-This research paper template compiles successfully in the xeLaTeX environment.
+This research paper template compiles successfully in the CTeX environment.

 This template can be run on Overleaf.
 If you are using a local compiler, <span style="color:red;">please use Biber for citation compilation！</span>